nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 print(paste(round(sum(seqtab.nochim)/sum(seqtab),4)*100,"% of ASV's remain after chimera removal.
 Remaining ASV's:",dim(seqtab.nochim[2]),sep=""))
 ```

-## 4.8 Removal of negative controls
+## 4.8 Removal of negative controls (Optional)

+If your negative control doesn't contain reads, or you have not included a negative control in your study, skip this step.

-If you have included negative controls in your experiment, you can remove the ASV's found in those control samples from the rest of the dataset.
+If you have included negative controls in your experiment, and they have enough reads remaining at this stage that ASV's have been found in those samples, you can remove those ASV's from the rest of the dataset.
 This is assuming that these ASV's have been introduced to the rest of your data through contamination.
 This method may be too simple if there are contaminants that are also present in the sample.

-You will need to make a list of negative control samples e.g: `negative_controls<-c("T16s", "T20s","T21s")`
+You will need to make a list of negative control samples e.g: `negative_controls<-c("T16s", "T20s","T21s")`.
+You will only need the sample names for this stage, not the file name as before when we removed samples.

-Here we will pretend that sample Ts16s is a negative control.
+Here we will pretend that sample `Ts16s` is a negative control.

 ``` R
 # make a list of the negative control samples